wmzclever/test1/README.md

 # test1
-test for the first homework
+test for the software engineering homework